wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 fail to be allocated an MSHR entry, but not vice versa).

 Other data members of `class MSHREntry` also play their respective roles in different parts of the coherence protocol.
-Data member `inProgress` indicates whether the request is already being handled, and it is only defined for `Event` type entries.
+One of the most commonly seen data member is `inProgress`, which indicates whether the request is already being handled, and it is only defined for `Event` type entries.
 The flag is set when a `GET` or flush request has been issued to the lower level cache, but the response is not received yet.
 The coherence controller will check this flag when trying to schedule a waiting event in the MSHR, and if the flag is set, indicating that the current head MSHR entry for a given address has already been scheduled, the coherence controller will not schedule it twice.

+Each entry type has a unique constructor, and hence the constructor is overloaded.
+Event type entries is constructed with the event object and a boolean flag `stallEvict` that initializes the `needEvict` field.
+Evict type entries are initialized with an address, which is the new address that will replace the old address (which is the address key used to query `mshr_`) after the eviction.
+The new address value is needed for cascaded evictions, i.e., one eviction blocks the other and both are in MSHR, in which case the second eviction needs to evict the new address stored in the first eviction's entry, rather than the old address stored in the second eviction's entry.
+Also note that the data member for storing these new pointers, `evictPtrs`, is a `std::list<Addr>`, meaning that multiple addresses can potentially be the new address for an eviction.
+Write back entries are constructed with a boolean flag argument, `downgr`, which initializes data member `downgrade`, to indicate whether the write back is a downgrade from exclusive to shared state, or it also invalidates the block.